AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-sequential-build.md

 If the exclude checkpoint is at the beginning of a sequential segment, then it ensures that an excluded page view did not occur before the first non-excluded hit.

-For example, A restaurant wants to see inveterate users who avoid the main landing page and go directly to the Order Out page.
-This example can be simplified to a visitor avoiding visiting page A and going straight to page B.
+For example, A restaurant wants to see users who tend to avoid the main landing page and go directly to the Order Out page.
+You can view this data by excluding hits to the landing page and including hits to the Order Out page in a sequential segment.

 **Create this segment**